Paddy Power Review

 Not only do they accept a string of payment methods including Applepay – and with low deposit limits of £5 to boot – but they have also come up with a way to link their online operation to their high street shops, giving customers ultimate flexibility between the two.

-The Cash Card allows customers to use online funds in-store and vice verser.
+The Cash Card / Play Card allows customers to use online funds in-store and vice verser.
 It also allows winning bets placed online to be withdrawn instantly instore instead of having to go through a lengthy withdrawal process.
+With the Play Card you can also make deposits from any shops that display the PayPoint symbol, not just Paddy Power shops.

 Building on that, they have also released the Cash Card PPlus.
 This one effectively treats your online betting account like a debit account.
 You can withdraw online funds from an ATM, use it to buy goods in certain shops/bars/restaurants, or use it to shop online.